 At the bottom of the can, on top of the sheet protector, I added more paint to mimic the flow of the paint spill.
 Once I was satisfied with the amount of paint, I set the can aside to dry.

 I used some JB Weld WaterWeld water proof putty to seal the end of the tube to the faucet and also at the connection to the pump.

 Cut a small piece of the mastic and knead it according to the directions.

 I added a blob to the top of the tube.
 Make sure you don’t obstruct the holes (I ended up taking some away).
 As you insert the tube into the faucet, take care that it doesn’t squish into the holes.
 Hold the two pieces together to let it set up a few minutes before you let go of it.

-You should also connect the bottom of the tube to the pump in the same way by rolling out another piece of mastic and winding it around the connection to seal it together.
+You should also connect the bottom of the tube to the pump in the same way.
+Roll out another piece of mastic and wind it around the connection to seal it.
 I did this final step much later in the process so I could twist and position the faucet in the can once the pump was inside.
 Let the mastic dry for at least half an hour or the time suggested in the directions.

 In the meantime, I slid the can onto a board and cut around the paint spill on the plastic sheet so I could removed the excess.